Bankroll management: the key to long-term betting success

 Correct approach: Trust your edge.
 Maintain stakes (unless bankroll drops significantly, then recalculate percentages).

-Mistake #5: Not Tracking ROI
+Mistake #5: not tracking ROI

 What happens: You think you're winning, but you're actually losing.